 The DOJ has used three different procedures for reviewing potentially privileged information, each of which requires a ‘neutral’ third party to first review potentially privileged data.
 In certain instances, the court may review the data on its own.
 A court may also appoint a ‘special master’ to handle the review of privileged information.
-In other instances, a ‘taint team’ may be used to review the files.
-When a taint team is used, an ethical wall will be placed between the individuals who review the documents and those who are actually participating in the investigation.
+In other instances, a ‘privilege team’ or taint team – ‘consisting of agents and lawyers not involved in the underlying investigation’ – may be used to review the files.
+When a privilege or taint team is used, an ethical wall will be placed between the individuals who review the documents and those who are actually participating in the investigation.
 Importantly, courts have had differing reactions to the use of taint teams and may not always conclude that the procedures implemented to screen materials were sufficient.

-In August 2019, the SFO updated its Operational Handbook to provide guidance on corporate co-operation (Corporate Co-operation Guidance), confirming a non-exhaustive list of good practices that SFO officers should consider when assessing an organisation’s co-operation with the SFO, with a view to being invited to enter into DPA negotiations.
-The Corporate Co-operation Guidance sets forth detailed provisions on the SFO’s expectations regarding the preservation and provision of materials relating to digital and hard-copy evidence, financial records and analysis, industry and background information, dealing with individuals connected to the investigation, and more contentious issues such as witness accounts and waivers of privilege.
-The Corporate Co-operation Guidance confirms that ‘cooperation means providing assistance to the SFO that goes above and beyond what the law requires’ and that this includes identifying individuals involved in the misconduct.
+The SFO has published guidance on corporate cooperation (Corporate Co-operation Guidance), confirming a non-exhaustive list of good practices that SFO prosecutors will consider when assessing whether to charge and prosecute a company or pursue a DPA.
+The Corporate Co-operation Guidance sets forth detailed provisions on the SFO’s expectations regarding the preservation and provision of materials relating to digital and hard-copy evidence, financial records and analysis, industry and background information; dealing with individuals connected to the investigation; and more contentious issues such as witness accounts and waivers of privilege.
+It confirms that ‘co-operation means providing assistance to the SFO that goes above and beyond what the law requires’ and that this includes identifying individuals involved in the misconduct.
 Timing is important, both for a potential DPA and in relation to anti-cartel regimes, which often provide an amnesty only to the first discloser.

 The FCA will not bring disciplinary proceedings against a person for failing to be open and co-operative with the FCA simply because, during an investigation, they choose not to attend or answer questions at a purely voluntary interview.
 However, there may be circumstances in which an adverse inference may be drawn from the reluctance of a person (whether or not they are a firm or individual) to participate in a voluntary interview.
 If a person provides the FCA with misleading or untrue information, the FCA may consider taking action against them.

-As this suggests, the Enforcement Guide recognises the importance of an open and co-operative relationship with the firms it regulates to the effective regulation of the UK financial system.
-When deciding whether to exercise its enforcement powers, the FCA considers, among a number of factors, the level of co-operation demonstrated by a firm.
-When weighing the level of co-operation, the FCA considers whether the firm has been open and communicative with it.
+As this suggests, the Enforcement Guide recognises the importance of an open and cooperative relationship with the firms it regulates to the effective regulation of the UK financial system.
+When deciding whether to exercise its enforcement powers, the FCA considers, among a number of factors, the level of cooperation demonstrated by a firm.
+When weighing the level of cooperation, the FCA considers whether the firm has been open and communicative.

 Likewise, under the DOJ’s FCPA Corporate Enforcement Policy, which has been incorporated into the Justice Manual: